 We uncovered this information, now what?

-New hires often have to quickly get up to speed, so we chose an on-demand e-learning platform to deliver instruction and information that can be tailored to the unique needs of the fundraiser.
+New hires often have to get up to speed quickly, so we chose an on-demand e-learning platform to deliver instruction and information that can be tailored to the unique needs of the fundraiser.
 Called Launch, this new series for early-career fundraisers is comprised of 18 separate classes that take the learner on a deep dive into topics that are essential for success.
 Classes range from exploring and reinforcing personal qualities such as curiosity or grit to helping them master skills such as requesting meetings or making the ask.
 Participants can also learn about topics that are integral to a high-achieving advancement team, such as fundraising events or volunteer partnerships.

 In true Advancement Resources’ fashion, we created dynamic and engaging content that invites the learner to consider the subject from a variety of perspectives.
 In each class, the participant has the opportunity to learn from a variety of delivery methods and to practice and apply what they are learning.
 Individuals may purchase a single class for $50 to address an immediate need, or the entire package of 18 classes at a discounted investment of $750 for a more holistic onboarding and training experience.
 Individual access covers 365 days.
 You also have the option to make this program accessible to your institution’s entire team through group access.